 Using the existing ramp was a challenge, though.
 Not only is it quite large, but with more than 30° inclination it’s also extremely steep.
 My only chance to shoot a large ball up there was to use a very light ball.
 I went for a hollow silver plastic ball, one that is meant to be used in ball baths.
 (Because, you know, I do have some experience with using ball bath balls.)

 As a first step, I started to develop the flippers.
 The classic solenoid powered construction seemed to be inappropriate in the enormous scale.
 Coils in the required size would have been very big, heavy and expensive.
 So I went for pneumatic cylinders as actuators, which are controlled by electromagnetic valves.
 This made perfect sense considering that the museum has the luxury of having compressed air outlets everywhere.
 Air cylinders are also cheap, powerful and reliable – and the power can be easily adjusted by regulating the air pressure.

 Nevertheless, it took me several days and a few prototypes until I had a satisfactory flipper assembly.
 The first generation was very loud and not powerful at all.
 It was far too heavy and lacked damping in the end positions.
 So I made a 2nd generation flipper, which was much lighter and simpler.
-It was build in fact so light that it broke after five minutes of testing.
+In fact it was build so light that it broke after five minutes of testing.